emanovic7/restaurants/README.md

   3. pick restaurant to make a reservation, or review.

-COPYRIGHT EMMANUEL OWUSU, LAWSON HUNG - 2019
+COPYRIGHT EMMANUEL OWUSU --- LAWSON HUNG - 2019